HabitatFramework/UserGuide/preface/preface.rst

 * General IT experience including use of Microsoft Windows.
 * Experience in the use of a relevant GIS software (currently ArcGIS or MapInfo), including selecting, querying and editing features and attributes.
-* An understanding of habitat survey methodologies, especially the Integrated Habitat System (IHS).
+* An understanding of habitat survey methodologies, especially the UK Habitat Classification (UKHab).

 Administrators